MegaMorph - Short version

 The MegaMorph (Measuring Galaxy Morphology) project has developed novel approaches to aid the decomposition of galaxy images into their constituent physical components.

 MegaMorph is based on Galfit and Galapagos, two well established pieces of software.
-Both codes, however, have been changed in order to use multi-wavelength data simultaneously, enabling the fitting of fainter galaxies in a physically meaningful way.
+Both codes, however, have been changed in order to facilitate multi-wavelength data simultaneously, enabling the fitting of fainter galaxies in a physically meaningful way.
 The effect of this are two-fold:

 1) It allows to reliably fit galaxy light profiles both more accurately, more physically meaningful and for more galaxies than other current software, due to less catastrophic failures due to low signal-to-noise imaging.
 We have developed and tested the software mainly on GAMA data, but have successfully run it on multiple other datasets.
 It seems to work great and it will help to understand galaxy evolution better than anyone previously had.